-House prices in surprise 0.5% rise in April
+UK house prices in surprise rise in April, says Nationwide

 Economists had been expecting average prices to decrease during the month.

-Prices had been falling since August last year, after Liz Truss's mini-Budget sparked turmoil on financial markets and drove up borrowing costs.
+Prices had been falling since August last year, after Liz Truss's mini-budget sparked turmoil on financial markets and drove up borrowing costs.

 Nationwide is predicting a "modest recovery" in the housing market as mortgage rates start to come down.